joshdick/onedark.vim/README.md

 ![Broken Italics](https://raw.githubusercontent.com/joshdick/onedark.vim/master/img/broken_italics.png)

-If comments look like this:

-You have enabled italics in onedark.vim by setting `g:onedark_terminal_italics=1` in your `~/.vimrc`, but your terminal isn't displaying italics correctly.
+If all comments look like the one in the screenshot above, you have enabled italics in onedark.vim by setting `g:onedark_terminal_italics=1` in your `~/.vimrc`, but your terminal isn't displaying italics correctly.
 You can either remove the setting or [try to fix your terminal](https://github.com/joshdick/onedark.vim/issues/97#issuecomment-299719352).
 If you're using [iTerm2](http://iterm2.com) on macOS, you might need to [use a special TERMINFO](https://gist.github.com/sos4nt/3187620) to get italics working.

 ## Miscellaneous